Lionel Palairet: Personal life

 Palairet married Caroline Mabel Laverton, the daughter of William Henry Laverton, a prominent cricket patron in Wiltshire, in 1894.
 The pair had two children: Evelyn Mabel Hamilton, born in 1895, and Henry Edward Hamilton the following year.
 Palairet's brother, Richard, played first-class cricket for Somerset between 1891 and 1902, albeit without as much success as Lionel.
 In addition to cricket, Palairet maintained an interest in a range of other sports; a 1901 profile of him in Baily's Magazine records that foxhunting was his primary sporting interest.
 After his retirement from cricket, Palairet became a prominent golfer in the south-west.
-He was the first chairman of the Devon County Golf Union upon its formation in 1911, captained Devon at golf either side of the First World War, from 1914 through until 1926, and was also president of the Union from 1923 until 1932.
+He was the first chairman of the Devon County Golf Union upon its formation in 1911, captained Devon at golf either team of the First World War, from 1914 through until 1926, and was also president of the Union from 1923 until 1932.
 He developed the idea of an inter-club team championship within Devon, and donated the prize, which remains named the Palairet Trophy.
 During the First World War, he had command of a Remount Depot at Powderham, the seat of the Earl of Devon.
 He died in Exmouth on 27 March 1933, aged 62.